Griffin-McCauley/DS5110FinalProject/README.md

 Serverless Computing for Big Data Time-Series Forecasting

 ## Lambda Functions

+parent.py
+ * Invokes one child function for each stock in order to fully parallelize our data analysis process.

 processing.py
   * Cleans and processes our raw data into a form that can be fed into a random forest regression model.
   * event: {"bucket": bucket_name, "file": file_name}